Easy No Knead Bread – Crusty Artisan Bread

 dough on parchment in dutch oven

-Shape and proof the dough on parchment paper then use the parchment paper to lift it into the super hot, preheated Dutch Oven.
-The parchment paper stays in the dutch oven.
+Shape the dough on parchment paper then use the parchment paper to lift it into the super hot, preheated Dutch Oven.
+The parchment paper stays in the Dutch oven.
 Cover with lid and place in hot oven right away.

 How to Tell When No Knead Bread is Done